Acute Bronchitis: Introduction

 An infection of the bronchi or tubes that carry the air to the lungs.
 Infection of the tubes causes them to produce thick mucus which can affect breathing.
 The mucus is often coughed up. ...more »

 Acute Bronchitis: Symptoms

 The types and severity of symptoms of acute bronchitis vary between individuals depending on a variety of factors, such as age, general health, medical history, and the presence of complications.
 Acute bronchitis is the result of a viral or bacterial infection, which causes inflammation of the airways of the lungs.
-This results in typical symptoms that include shortness of breath, especially with ...more symptoms »
+This results in typical symptoms ...more symptoms »

 Acute Bronchitis: Treatments

 The goal of treatment of acute bronchitis is to control symptoms, such as fever, cough, and shortness of breath, and to minimize the development of serious complications, such as pneumonia.